-Supporting women diagnosed, being treated or living with breast cancer
+Supporting women diagnosed, being treated or living with metastatic breast cancer

 SRUCOS is recognized by the IRS as 501(c)3 nonprofit corporation, established to support women whose lives have been impacted by a diagnosis of breast cancer.

 To empower, encourage and educate women diagnosed, being treated, living with and beyond breast cancer.